nicearma/dnui/readme.txt

 This plugin use:

-* AngularJS 1.4.X core, resource and animate
+* AngularJS 1.4.8 core, resource and animate
 * Angular UI [only modal and tabs]
 * Bootstrap [only modal and tabs]

 == Changelog ==

-= Version 2.2.3 =
+= Version 2.4 =

+* Search shorcode in excerpt
+* Search image in excerpt (short description)
-* Search in shortcodes
+* Search in meta value
+* Change the option view
+* Fix serveral bug (the restore button)

+= Version 2.3 =

 * Added better english
 * Now can be translated.
-* Reset options
-* Sync all Async call
-* Added information about the pro version
-* Bugs fixed

 = Version 2.2.2 =